R&D On Demand

 - Ownership of new IP developed in the R&D collaboration.

 We expect the SMEs to contribute their own resources to the partnership, for example, through staff time, IP, facilities or equipment.
 We accept applications at any time, so if you are an SME who can benefit from this opportunity, we'd love to hear from you.
-Please read our quick guide below, and express interest through our form.
+To get started, read our Quick Guide to R&D on Demand, and express interest through the form to the side.

 Meet the experts